HamzaBhatti125/HamzaBhatti125/README.md

 ### Skills 🎓
 - Expertise in JavaScript Especially in the <strong>MERN stack. </strong>
 - Knowledge of databases of both <strong>SQL NoSQL</strong> and their queries
-- Familiar with DevOps deployments inDocker as well and all its conceptstheoretically
+- Familiar with DevOps deployments in Docker as well as all its concepts theoretically
-- Familiar with Python and its Webframeworks like Flask and Django
+- Familiar with Python and its Web frameworks like Flask and Django
-- Currently, I am learning Data Science as welland have made expertise in Numpy andPandas and involved in ML and DeepLearning
+- Currently, I am learning Data Science as well and have made expertise in NumPy and Pandas, and involved in ML and DeepLearning
 - Familiar with the core concepts of NeuralNetworks and how AI works

 <h3>Languages I am currently playing around with:</h3>